-The non-vegan alternative to our plant protein, MILK PROTEIN + GUT FOOD is a whey protein that’s sourced from grass-fed cows.
-Whey is the byproduct of the process of turning milk into cheese (remember the phrase “curds and whey”?) and is a complete protein on its own.
-The daily protein powder is also fortified with Bacillus Coagulans and prebiotic inulin.
+The non-vegan alternative to our plant protein, PROBIOTIC PROTEIN is a whey protein that’s sourced from grass-fed cows.
+Whey is the byproduct of the process of turning milk into cheese and is a complete protein on its own.
+The daily protein powder is fortified with Bacillus Coagulans and prebiotic inulin.
 Bacillus coagulans is sporulated as opposed to a live strain, meaning that it is shelf stable (so you don’t have to refrigerate your protein powder), and to ensure that it survives the trip through your stomach to arrive at your gut.

 So what should I take?

-When it comes to choosing between the two, it’s important to note that it isn’t prebiotics vs. probiotics, but that they are separate entities that work symbiotically, that aren’t interchangeable.
+When it comes to choosing, it’s important to note that it isn’t prebiotics vs. probiotics, but that they are separate entities that work symbiotically and aren’t interchangeable.
 If you decide that you want to try and take probiotics, then taking a prebiotic as well will only help the probiotic’s bioavailability, or how well it is able to work in your body.
 On their own, prebiotics have been known to support gut health, as one study, conducted in 2017, found that inulin derived from chicory reduced gas by 22% and increased the levels of good bacteria in the gut.
 However, their benefits are really seen when working with probiotics, which is why we’ve paired them in our daily PREBIOTIC + PROBIOTIC supplement.
-Try it out today and see what a difference it can make for yourself.
+Try it see what a difference it can make for yourself.